JelleZijlstra/taxonomy/docs/future-work.md

   - Wikipedia new species lists
 - Add more outbound links to articles (e.g., figure out more DOIs and article URLs)
 - Add more geographic coordinates for type localities
+- Work to improve publication dates
+  - Figure out dates for "Monatsberichte": is _Ptenochirus_ actually from 1862?
+Jackson & Groves cite Bauer AM, Gunther R, Klipfel M (1995) The herpetological contributions of Wilhelm C.H.
+Peters (1815–1883).
+Society for the Study of Amphibians and Reptiles in association with the Deutsche fur Herpetologie und Terrarienkunde.
+  - Extract dates for PZSL, Annals & Magazine, etc. from papers discussing dating
+  - Jackson & Groves (2015: 493-494) have a useful list of references for dates

 ## Frontend